 You should try to adopt healthy habits.
 Go for a long walk each morning or evening.
 Clear your mind by trying yoga or deep breathing techniques.
 Set a career or personal goal to try to achieve.

-Recovering from crack addiction is challenging, and several common mistakes can make it even more difficult.
+Recovering from addiction to crack is challenging, and several common mistakes can make it even more difficult.
 Recovery isn’t about changing one part of your life.
 You need to change your lifestyle and adopt new healthy habits to reduce your risk of relapse.

 Other Addiction Topics